asbru-cm/asbru-cm/doc/Manual/Preferences/Networking.md

 It can be a default public key, or a personal private key that you were assigned.

-!!! note " "
+!!! note "Note about Keys"
-    The keys have to be "passwordless", without password.
+    At the moment, the keys have to be "passwordless", without password.

 + __IP/Host__ : Address of your Jump Server
 + __Port__ : Port to use to connect.